 In addition, open data initiatives argue that research data should be part of the public domain and not be restricted by copyright or license.
 Access to, or re-use of, the data can be controlled through access restrictions, licenses, copyright, patents and charges for access or re-use.
-Advocates of Open Data argue that these restrictions are against the communal good.
+Advocates of Open Data argue that these controls work against the communal good and restrict the creation of more information.